xszheng2020/lingua/README.md

 cd lingua

 bash setup/create_env.sh
-# or if you have access to a slurm cluster
+# or if you have access to a SLURM cluster
 sbatch setup/create_env.sh
 ```
 Once that is done your can activate the environment